kc-ml2/recruit/README_en.md

     * support for and invest in entrepreneurial teams as an incubator of machine learning research and development.
 * ML2 focuses on doing academic researches to keep close relationships with other research entities and build in-house expertises.
   * When a business opportunity is derived from research activities of ML2, KC forms a separate team to pursue commercial applications.
-* ML2 runs a machine learning incubation program.
+* ML2 runs a machine learning incubation program, [MLIP](https://www.kc-ml2.com/mlip).
   * A team built for the business opportunity participates in the incubation program and runs an independent operation for the business venture.
   * ML2 members who are interested in the project will be encouraged to join the team full-time.
   * A person or a team outside ML2 who wants to develop business ideas around machine learning can also join the incubation program.